-Kr5ddit is a community moderated discussion forum where you can discuss anything we like.
+Kr5ddit is a money moderated discussion forum where you can discuss anything we like.

-We are the owners of kr5dditz, we decide what gets on the front page and what gets hidden from everyone for all time!
+We are the owners of kr5dditz, we decide what gets on the front page!

-You don't need an account to post, but you won't get your kr5ddit without one.
+You don't need an account to post, but you won't get your kr5dditz without one.

 Edit this page at sidebar.